limitstory/EVMMv2/README.md

   [`docs/SETUP.md`](docs/SETUP.md).

 - **Usage**
-  An overview of how EVMMv2 operates and how it is used in experiments is described in
+  An overview of how to use EVMMv2 in [`docs/USAGE.md`](docs/USAGE.md).
-  [`docs/USAGE.md`](docs/USAGE.md).

 ---